Category: Bushfire Recovery Programs

 How to apply

-Application forms and assistance will be available soon on SmartyGrants.
+Application forms and assistance will be available on SmartyGrants.

-You must opt in to Phase 1 of the program to be eligible for funding in Phase 2.
+You must have applied to Phase 1 of the program to be eligible for funding in Phase 2.

 What if our landfill only accepted a small amount of bushfire-generated waste?

 You can still apply.
 There is no minimum amount of waste for the program.

 What about bushfire-generated waste taken to a council recovery facility or transfer station?